soupedup/purgery/README.md

 ## Development

-An example stack can be run with `docker-compose up` and using the accompanying "
+An example stack can be run with `docker-compose up`, and purges may be performed using the `purge.sh` script.